apache/activemq-artemis/docs/user-manual/en/configuration-index.md

     <cluster-password>masked_password</cluster-password>
 ```

-When Apache ActiveMQ reads the cluster-password it will initialize the
+When Apache ActiveMQ Artemis reads the cluster-password it will initialize the
 NewDecoder and use it to decode "mask\_password".
 It also process all
 passwords using the new defined decoder.